-We now have 16 Alpaca who we are raising for fun and profit.
+We now have 13 Alpaca who we are raising for fun and profit.
 These beautiful animals come in a stunning range of colors which then makes the softest, most decadent yarn EVER!
 It's also hypoallergenic, anti-microbial and fire-resistant!
 Whether showing animals, selling yarn, or sharing our farm, our outreach will continue to teach how our loved ones with Down syndrome and all Special Needs contribute meaningfully to our lives, our farm and the world.
+E-mail Evelyn email@example.com if you want to purchase yarn.
+That Etsy shop just isn't building itself!

-A cider press will be one of the first things obtained!
+A cider press was one of the first things obtained!
 Currently we are beta testing our cider press.
-We don't have a grinder...
+We've been donated a scratter (the part that grinds the apples up) by dear friends.
 In the future, you can bring your apples and we will help you wash, grind, and press them, resulting in the most delicious cider you have ever tasted.
 If you like we can preserve the cider for you in 1/2 gallon mason jars, or you can take it and let it ferment into the best hard cider EVER!
 Price structure and available dates will be posted when we are up and running.
-If you have a lead on a cider press or have one to donate, we are eager to start this!!
 I find it almost painful to drive past apple trees that beg to be harvested!!!

 Alexis had the genius idea to write chapter books set in our woods and creeks.
 These will be done for multiple modalities of comprehension; visual, written, spoken.
 In addition to these modalities, we are working on creating a walking path throughout the property where we plan to place tiny dioramas of fairy villages, suspend fairies from trees, and enchant the walk to be fully magical.